 Urgent Care for Allergic Reaction Treatment Q&A

+Allergies develop when your immune system causes an allergic reaction to an allergen by mistake.
+Symptoms may include sneezing, itching, watery eyes, or trouble breathing.
 If you are experiencing any allergic reactions or rashes from something, please come to Priority Urgent Care and Walk-In Clinic to get essential treatment that helps you heal faster.
-For more information, please Contact Us or request an appointment online.
+For more information, please contact us or request an appointment online.
 We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.

 Table of Contents: